 In the afternoon about 400 Rothwell men assembled, evidently to resume operations at Woodleford on more equal terms.
 But learning that there were 700 or 800 miners on the “muck heap” they altered their plans, and marching to the crossroads near the top of John o’ Gaunt’s Hill – about a mile and a half from the scene of the previous day’s “battle” – they stopped all vehicles returning to Leeds with coal, throwing the fuel on to the roadway, and turning back empty lorries and carts going back in the opposite direction.

 A few of the drivers recovered their coal, or a part of it, but others were not so fortunate.
-The arrival of Police Superintendent Woodcock and about 30 constables soon put an end to the trouble, and the men went away quietly.
+The arrival of Police Superintendent Charles Woodcock from Leeds and about 30 constables soon put an end to the trouble, and the men went away quietly.

 During yesterday a few Rothwell miners were to be seen hanging about the neighbourhood of the colliery and in the main road, by the sight of policemen stationed at different points was ineffective check upon any mischievous intentions that may have been entertained.
 The “scratters” were at work as usual, and a number of vehicles took coal away, but the traffic was smaller than usual.